qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 Summary
 -------

-This proposal aims at proposing an evolution of QGIS in order to be able to store auxiliary data in a layer.
+This proposal is about an evolution of QGIS aiming at storing auxiliary data in a layer.
 Such auxiliary data are data used mostly for the needs of QGIS (symbology) and have no real interest in being stored with the native raw geospatial data.

 With the current (2.11) version of QGIS, adding "side" data to a vector layer requires either to add new columns to the souce layer or, when not possible or not desirable, to store these data in a new vector layer and form a join between the source layer and the "secondary" layer.
-Synchronization between the two layers is not easy to maintain.
+Synchronization between the two layers is then not easy to maintain.

 We propose here a more integrated solution where the creation of auxiliary columns or layers are brought more transparently to the user by storing them in a global registry carried by the